 - For proper and safe operation, the furnace needs air for combustion and ventilation.
 Do Not block or obstruct air openings on the furnace, or any air openings where the furnace may be installed, including any surrounding spaces. - Direct vent furnaces pull combustion air from the outdoors and vent combustion products back outside.
-Combustion air coming from the outside needs to be clean of chemicals that can cause corrosion, such as pool chlorinating products. - Vent pipe must slope upwards and be physically sound without holes or corrosion.
+Combustion air coming from the outside needs to be clean of chemicals that can cause corrosion, such as pool chlorinating products. - Existing masonry chimneys should be inspected and relined if necessary.
+Vent pipe must slope upwards and be physically sound without holes or corrosion.
 Any corroded section of vent pipe must be replaced, and any obstruction or blockage must be removed by a licensed HVAC technician. - Flue passageways, the vent system, and the burners should be inspected and cleaned (if required) by a licensed HVAC technician annually to ensure continued safe operation.